Bernie Sanders' Dank Meme Stash: History

-In June 2020 admins renamed the group to "So You Decided To Fuck Around" and stated "The stash has progressed beyond the need for Bernie Sanders."
+In June 2020, admins renamed the group to "So You Decided To Fuck Around" and stated, "The stash has progressed beyond the need for Bernie Sanders."

-As of November 2020, the group is inaccessible on Facebook.
+As of November 2020, the group is inaccessible on Facebook due to its popularity.

 Content

 The group's content is user-submitted.
 Members create posts as commentary for Sanders and his presidential campaign.
 Many posts edit the politician into popular culture, such as rap album covers, or into Internet memes.
 Memes include image macros.
 While predominantly based on Facebook, content from the group is also shared on Reddit, Tumblr, and Twitter.
 Voting selfies are also uploaded.

 The group's moderators aim for positive commentary on Sanders.
+Their goal with these memes is to make people think of Bernie as comedic.
 Memes that are sexist, racist, or ad hominem attacks against other candidates are not approved, but were generally ignored, especially sexist memes against Hillary Clinton.
 Dowd said little coordination went into the creation of memes.

-In 2016 the group popularized the hugely popular meme "Bernie or Hillary?" that pitted Clinton and Sanders as opponents, as well as the "Ted Cruz–Zodiac meme".
+In 2016, the group popularized the hugely popular meme "Bernie or Hillary?" that pitted Clinton and Sanders as opponents, as well as the "Ted Cruz–Zodiac meme".

 On February 10, 2016, another meme, this one an email originally sent to Clinton supporters during the New Hampshire primary, was also popularized via the group.
 One of the supporters was Maddi Epping, a slam poet from Des Moines, Iowa.
 The email contained the subject line "I'm not kidding, Maddi".
 Epping posted a screenshot to the group.
 The meme became a trending topic on social media platforms and was referenced in several news outlets.